 It can quickly get messed up and end up with everything jumbled in together, especially when you’ve got a family and they rummage through things to find what they want…

 - Give the cupboard a quick wipe down with hot soapy water and allow to dry

-- Fold up your towels – grab our towel folding guide here it’ll show you how to fold them like they do at a spa.
+- Fold up your towels – grab our towel folding guide here.
+It’ll show you how to fold towels like they do at a spa.
 A super neat folding technique and because they’re neat it means more towels fit in the cupboard.

 - Refill your cupboard neatly.

 Magazines and Newspapers – things to declutter in your home

 Get that messy pile on the coffee table under control!
 It’ll instantly make the living room look tidier.

 - Go through the newspapers and magazines and recycle any you no longer want